pablo-crotti/intuit-risks/README.md

 # IntuitRisks

 IntuitRisks is a Bachelor’s project developed in collaboration with IntuitSens, a company specializing in crisis management, based in Penthalaz (VD).
 This project was completed as part of the Bachelor’s studies at the School of Engineering and Management of Vaud (HEIG-VD).
+The work report can be read [here](https://tb.heig-vd.ch/8464)

 ## Context 📚